status-im/nimbus-site/source/docs/building.md

 ```
 ### Dependencies

-To run the Nimbus, we'll need the RocksDB database and a newer version of Nim.
+To run Nimbus, we'll need the RocksDB database and a newer version of Nim.
 On OS X, execute:

 ```bash
 brew install rocksdb